-Grotto has grown over the years, with at least 21 locations in Delaware and Pennsylvania.
-As the ownership and management has decentralized, consistency of product has suffered somewhat.
-I almost feel like a heretic saying that, but I've experienced it too often, as have many locals and part-timers alike (post your thoughts below, whether you agree or disagree).
-I've had pizzas come out of the kitchen partially cooked, or even burned--and they brought them to the table anyway!
-The servers at the front counter are often in such a hurry that they reach in and take the single slices out of the conveyor oven before they've had a chance to fully warm up.
-That "legendary taste" doesn't deserve to be limp and lukewarm.
+Grotto has grown over the years, with well over 25 locations (as of this writing) in Delaware, Maryland and Pennsylvania.
+I am sad to say that as the ownership and management has decentralized, consistency of product has suffered somewhat.
+I almost feel like a heretic, but I’ve experienced it too often, as have many locals and part-timers alike (post your thoughts below, whether you agree or disagree).
+I’ve had pizzas come out of the kitchen partially cooked, or even burned — and they brought them to the table anyway!
+The servers at the front counter are often in such a hurry that they reach in and take the single slices out of the conveyor oven before they’ve had a chance to fully warm up.
+That “legendary taste” ends up being limp and lukewarm.

-It's a somewhat unusual pie, and good when prepared properly.
+I’m here to tell you that the Grotto pie is delicious when it’s prepared properly.
+And I remember those days.
 The sauce is placed over top of the cheese for a distinctive flavor and mouth feel.
-When cooked all the way through, the crust is crispy and buttery with a nice bready "pull" to it, and is as delicious plain as it is with toppings.
-Properly re-heated, the slices are almost as good as the fresh pies.
-Many a late night in the off-season I would stop off at Grotto for a midnight "slice."
+When cooked all the way through, the crust is crispy and buttery with a nice bready “pull” to it.
+It is one of the few pizzas I have ever had that is as delicious plain as it is with toppings.
+Properly (note the italics) reheated, the slices are almost as good as the fresh pies.
+Many a late night in the off-season I would stop at Grotto for a midnight “slice.”
 The taste still brings back those memories.
+But today’s inconsistencies are a disappointment.

-Grotto Pizza has tasty hamburgers and pretty good Buffalo Wings.
-We often get a salad and wings to start, and have shared the table with people who have enjoyed the other Italian dishes including the Chicken Parmesan, the "Grotto-bolis" (basically a pizza folded over onto itself and baked), and the plain old spaghetti and meatballs.
-They all share the "legendary" taste of that good red sauce.
-In the '60s, '70s and '80s, every pizza that came out of the ovens on Rehoboth Avenue was virtually perfect.
-I order it crispy and "well-done," and it would come out right every time.
-You could predict exactly how it would look and taste (a cardinal rule for a successful establishment).
+Grotto Pizza has good hamburgers and pretty good Buffalo Wings.
+We often get a salad and wings to start, and have shared the table with people who have enjoyed the other Italian dishes including the Chicken Parmesan, the “Grotto-bolis” (basically a pizza folded over onto itself and baked), and the plain old spaghetti and meatballs.
+They all share the “legendary” taste of that good red sauce.
+In the ’60s, ’70s and part of the ’80s, every pizza that came out of the ovens on Rehoboth Avenue was virtually perfect.
+I’d order it crispy and “well-done,” and it would come out right every time.
+You could predict exactly how it would look and taste (a cardinal rule for any successful establishment).

-When it's made right, it's great pizza.
-Be picky and hold them to their self-professed standard!
-If it's not right, do them a favor and tell them so.
+When it’s made right, it’s great pizza.
+So Your Foodie says unto you: Be picky and hold them to their self-professed standard!
+If it’s not right, do them a favor and tell them so.
 If it IS right, tell them too.
-I can't believe that these occasional problems are "on purpose," and hopefully your comments will get them back to their roots, when every pie was a masterpiece.
-They tout "that legendary taste," and they should deliver it, every pie, every time.
+I can’t believe that these occasional problems are “on purpose.”
+Decentralization and expansion often results in poor training and management, and hopefully your comments will get them back to their roots when every pie was a masterpiece.
+They tout “that legendary taste,” and they should deliver it, every pie, every time.